shomersaf/StaceyS_homeTasks_git/README.md

+# 5-02 hw update: I didn't have time to do the removing function!
 # 31_01 the new home work is in its folder up to date.
 Hadn't time to make the advanced
 # 29_01 the new home work is in its folder up to date
 # 25_01 entrance - didn`t make ex11 -there were no time to do it already - sorry!!!! excuse me -  I'll make it surely